ubirch/ubirch-admin-ui/README.md

   change the settings, especially in one of the following files:

+  *  settings/settings_local.js
+  *  settings/settings_docker.js
+  *  settings/settings_demo.js
   *  settings/settings_dev.js
-  *  settings/settings_int.js
-  *  settings/settings_prod.js

   especially change

-  * the url of the backend server in UBIRCH_API_HOST
+  * the url of the backend api server in UBIRCH_API_HOST
+  * the url of the ubirch auth service in UBIRCH_AUTH_SERVICE_API_HOST
   * specify DEFAULT_DEVICE_TYPE_KEY if it doesn't equal to 'unknownDeviceTypeKey'

 3. Run deployment script

-For prod deployment execute
+For prod (currently demo) deployment execute

         ./deployWeb.sh

-For int deployment execute
+For dev deployment execute

-        ./deployWeb.sh int
+        ./deployWeb.sh dev

 4. optional: define special settings